 "Another woman.
-She be back.
+She'll be back.
 She coming back for me.
 My daddy too."
-That was the first time I knew I thought that; wished it.
+That was the first time I knew I thought that, or wished it.

-Victpory said, "They know where they left yo.
+Victory said, "They know where they left you.
 They come back to our place.
 Williams place is where they know you at."
 He was trying to walk double-jointed like his sister.
 She was good at it and bragged so much Victory practised every chance he got.
-I remember his shadow darting in front of me on the dirt.
-"They know you at William place, William is what you ought to call yourself."
+I remember his shadow darting in the dirt in front of me.
+"They know you at Williams place, Williams is what you ought to call yourself."